lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-07-06-Turing_Machines.md

 ### On the universal machine and the halting problem

 We can't be sure what put Turing onto the idea of a universal machine, but once he thought of it, he probably thought that their existence was obvious.
-Since the very point of a TM was to simulate a clerk working at a desk, and the operation of a TM was itself clerical—depending on machine state and type synmbol, do this or that according to a given list of transition rules—there was obviously a TM to carry out such a task.
+Since the very point of a TM was to simulate a clerk working at a desk, and the operation of a TM was itself clerical—depending on the machine state and tape synmbol, do this or do that according to a given list of transition rules—there was obviously a TM to carry out such a routine task.
 Turing's paper is a bit sketchy about how the details of the constrution, but it seems that nobody minded.
 (After all, Gödel never did get around to publishing any proof of his second incompleteness theorem; people thought it obvious, and the details turned out to be fiendish.)

 Today, we are much more sophisticated.
 We use a standard bijection between $\mathbb{N}$ and  $\mathbb{N}\times\mathbb{N}$ to pack lists of integers into a single integer.
 Then (typically using *register machines* rather than TMs, for simplicity), the full, precise code of a universal machine can fit on a couple of slides, no handwaving.

+*FIGURE OF UNIVERSAL MACHINE*

-The idea that the halting problem was undecidable was surely also obvious, because many mathematical conjectures would otherwise also be decidable, such as Fermat's last theorem: $\forall x y z n\in \mathbb{N^{+}}.\, n>2\to x^n+y^n \not= z^n$.
+The idea that the halting problem was undecidable was surely also obvious.
+Otherwise, many mathematical conjectures would otherwise also be decidable, such as Fermat's last theorem.
-It would be trivial to write a program to test for the existence of a counterexample and to test whether it terminated.
+It would be trivial to write a program to search for $x$, $y$, $z$, $n>2$ such that
+$x^n+y^n = z^n$; such a program would terminate if and only if Fermat's last theorem was false.
-But Turing did need to find a proof; the thought to use diagonalisation may have come from Gödel's use of the same technique in 1931 to prove his incompleteness theoerem.
+But Turing did need to find a proof; the idea to use diagonalisation may have come from Gödel's use of the same technique in 1931 to prove his incompleteness theoerem.

+Then it was perhaps that he realised that a positive solution to the decision problem would have to imply a solution to the halting problem as well.
+It's a shame we don't know how the ideas involved in his brilliant conception came together.

 ### Turing and Maurice Wilkes